Algorithmic Forecasting of Extreme Heat Waves: Temperature Changes from Pre-Test to Post-Test

 One might conclude that the two histograms are much alike.
-However, the extreme heat wave histogram has 3 of 120 grid cells with negative values and a gain score mean of 3.8.
-The faux heat wave distribution has 44 of 128 grid cells with negative values and a gain score means of 1.2.\footnote { There are less than 144 grid cells in either histogram because when a dataset for each was built with all of the predictors, there are 20 or more observations with missing data. } One can explore further how the distributions compare by plotting the two histograms in the same figure.
+However, the extreme heat wave histogram has 3 of 120 grid cells with negative values and an overall gain score mean of 3.8.
+The faux heat wave distribution has 44 of 128 grid cells with negative values and an overall gain score mean of 1.2.\footnote { There are less than 144 grid cells in either histogram because when a dataset for each was built with all of the predictors, there are 20 or more observations with missing data.
+Missing data can occur because of cloud cover or intermittent technical malfunctions.
+Missing observations in the AIRS data are an ongoing challenge. } One can explore further how the distributions compare by plotting the two histograms in the same axes.
 The bottom display shows the distributional offset in more detail.
 The red bars are taken from the histogram for the extreme heat wave gain scores.
 The blue bars are taken from the histogram for the faux heat wave 1 gain scores.
 The purple bars show the overlap.
-Clearly, the two distributions are quite different.

 More is going on than a simple distributional shift to the right.
 The distributional shape changes as well.
 The extreme heat wave histogram has more of its mass above its mean flattened and extended toward higher gain score values.
 Nevertheless, there is a substantial overlap between the two distributions.
 Although extreme heat waves can be very consequential, a substantial fraction of the gain scores of means are much the same for both histograms.